of the component parts of a Seat Belt with Links to pictures & line

 They can have:

-a) Webbing sensors which
+a) Webbing sensors ie the

 retractor will lock if the webbing is snatched.

-vehicle movement. ie the retractor will lock with sudden
+b) Vehicle sensors ie the retractor will lock with sudden

 vehicle movement.
 Typically abrupt stopping, vibration